yakaz/elasticsearch.github.com/tutorials/_posts/2012-03-21-deploying-elasticsearch-with-chef-solo.markdown

 So, our monitoring system seems to work quite well!

 On EC2, we can try another trick.
-Since we're using an EBS disk for persistence, we can create a snapshot and recover the data from it on a new, freshly built server.
+Since we're using an EBS disk for persistence, we can create a snapshot and use it for recovery on a new, freshly built server.

-So, let's create the snapshot first.
-In the AWS console, we need to load the [_Volumes_](https://console.aws.amazon.com/ec2/home?region=us-east-1#s=Volumes) screen, and find the EBS volume named `elasticsearch-test-1`.
+So, let's create the snapshot first: in the AWS console, we need to load the [_Volumes_](https://console.aws.amazon.com/ec2/home?region=us-east-1#s=Volumes) screen, and find the EBS volume named `elasticsearch-test-1`.
 Open the _Actions_ drop-down menu, and choose “Create Snapshot”: